CygnusDAO/cygnus-harvesters/README.md

         /// @custom:error SrcTokenNotValid Avoid swapping anything but the harvested token if (address(desc.srcToken) != srcToken) revert CygnusHarvester__SrcTokenNotValid();

-        /// @custom;error DstTokenNotValid Avoid swapping to anything but the harvester's want token if (address(desc.dstToken) != dstToken) revert CygnusHarvester__DstTokenNotValid();
+        /// @custom:error DstTokenNotValid Avoid swapping to anything but the harvester's want token if (address(desc.dstToken) != dstToken) revert CygnusHarvester__DstTokenNotValid();

         /// @custom:error DstReceiverNotValid Avoid swapping to anyone but the harvester's receiver address